 Regional Head of People COE, Asia Pacific, Allianz

 Many organisations are continuously navigating through disruption in their business operations, with reskilling and upskilling the workforce as an essential part of their recovery.
-In this case study, hear how Go-Jek is leveraging training to transform their workforce to pivot its business into new areas.
+How can companies make impactful hiring and learning & development practices during this time of immense change?

 Now more than ever before, data can present useful insight into user behaviour and productivity.
 How can we use data to determine learning strategies to meet changing business demands?

 - Identifying KPIs to effectively monitor progress